Stealthy Backdoor Attack via Confidence-driven Sampling: Related works

 \subsection{Backdoor attacks and defenses}

-As mentioned in the introduction, backdoor attacks are shown to be a serious threat to deep neural networks.
-BadNet~\citep{gu2017badnets} is the first exploration that attaches a small patch to samples and therefore introduces backdoors into a DNN model.
-After that many efforts are put into developing advanced attacks to either boost the performance or improve the resistance against potential defenses.
+As mentioned in the introduction, backdoor attacks are shown to be a serious threat to DNN.
+BadNet~\citep{gu2017badnets} is the first exploration that attaches a small patch to samples to introduce backdoors into a DNN model.
+Later, many efforts are put into developing advanced attacks to boost the performance or improve the resistance against potential defenses.
 Various trigger designs are proposed, including image blending~\citep{chen2017targeted}, image warpping~\citep{nguyen2021wanet}, invisible triggers~\citep{li2020invisible, saha2020hidden, doan2021lira}, clean-label attacks~\citep{turner2019label, saha2020hidden}, sample-specific triggers~\citep{li2021invisible, souri2022sleeper}, etc. These attacking methods have demonstrated strong attack performance~\citep{wu2022backdoorbench}.
-In the meanwhile, the study of effective defenses against these attacks also remains active.
-One popular type of defense depends on detecting outliers in the latent space~\citep{tran2018spectral, chen2018detecting, hayase2021spectre, gao2019strip, chen2018detecting}.
+Meanwhile, the study of effective defenses against these attacks also remains active.
+One popular type of defense detects outliers in the latent space~\citep{tran2018spectral, chen2018detecting, hayase2021spectre, gao2019strip, chen2018detecting}.
 Other defenses incorporate neuron pruning~\citep{wang2019neural}, detecting abnormal labels~\citep{li2021anti}, model pruning~\citep{liu2018fine}, fine-tuing~\citep{sha2022fine}, etc.